shixm-cloud/ENVR5350/Lab2.md

 The dataset provided are daily data of zonal wind (`ua`) and meridional wind (`va`) in the simulation of 1900 and 2100 (under SSP5) climate by the GFDL climate model.
 They are downloaded from CMIP6 website.
 For your reference, the change in global mean surface temperature is **3.8** K from 1900 to 2100.

 ### Problem 1.
 Zonal Mean, Time Mean Zonal Wind

+Finish the code below and compare the plots of zonally averaged, time mean zonal wind field for 1900 and 2100.
+Answer the following questions:
+*